comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

-** every variable in current scope became global variable**. we does not only enjoy the quick REPL experience, but also doing the 'global variable considered harmful' practice. these variables names coverages all the common name I used (because they're just named by me after long time running...), so even I run a function call with typo arguments, it may still run and even give a very good result !
-Unfortunately this doesn't raise any error.
-After combined pieces of codes together and rerun, suddenly all sort of bugs pop: mismatched function call, bad variable name … so usually we reinitialize workspace after after code combined, then rerun combined code, to make sure it really does what it expected to do. and we must be careful when run long-time calculation, it easily waste bunch of hours/days to get incorrect result.
+** every variable in current scope became global variable**. we does not only enjoy the quick REPL experience, but also doing the 'global variable considered harmful' practice. these variables names coverages all the common ones I used (because they're just named by me during long time running...), so even I run a function call with typo arguments, it may still run and even give result !
+Unfortunately such mismatch doesn't raise any error.
+After combined pieces of codes together and rerun, all these sort of bugs pop: mismatched function call, bad variable name … so we frequency reinitialize workspace and rerun combined code, to make sure it really does what we expected it to do. and we must be careful before running long-time calculation, it easily wastes bunch of hours/days to get just incorrect result.

 Another weakness of R lang is parallel support, it doesn't have builtin threading support, there do exist some libraries to utilize more system source (using forking or multi process model), but as expected, this leaks implementation details of low level OS behavior to languages.
-It looks like 'just change apply to future.apply should accelerate my code', but in reality for developers who just do copy-paste found it slower than normal code ( threading library auto switched to multi-process model when it detected it's running under Rstudio which is incompatible with threading, and library spend all the time to transfer big object which is accessed by parallel part of code) breakpoint/crash don't trap anymore(debugger only works in main console thread), write to global variable doesn't take effect (they're just writing to forked memory space).
+It looks like 'change apply to future.apply is enough', but in reality developers who just do copy-paste found it

+* became even slower.
+Because threading library switched to multi-process model when it detected it's running under Rstudio(which is incompatible, with threading) , and parallel part of code access big global variable, so such big variable must be transfer to different process.
+* breakpoint/crash don't trap anymore, because Debugger only works in main console thread,
+* write to global variable doesn't take effect, because they're just writing to forked memory space.

-At last, developers who don't care about too much system detail just give up using parallel, they find it too hard to use (funny enough they're deciding to migrate to python, which suffer from GIL problem)
+At last, developers who don't care about too much system detail find it too hard to use and give up(funny enough they're deciding to migrate to python, which suffer from GIL problem).

 If the problem I mentioned is not the worst, using R headless is real nightmare.
 To reuse most R logic in other places, we decide to make these logic run